Light Aircraft Association: History

-Following a letter in the Flight by Risteard Mac Roibin an aircraft engineer who suggested that it should be possible to regulate ultra-light aircraft without the expense of a Certificate of Airworthiness, it would have to be a tested and approved design and be checked by a licensed aircraft engineer.
-The article led to the formation of the Ultra-Light Aircraft Association, with the first meeting being held on 26 October 1946.
+A letter from aircraft engineer Risteard Mac Roibin, printed in Flight magazine, suggested that it should be possible to regulate ultra-light aircraft without the expense of a Certificate of Airworthiness, subject to it being a tested and approved design, and checked by a licensed aircraft engineer.
+This led to the formation of the Ultra-Light Aircraft Association, with the first meeting held on 26 October 1946.
 The first priority of the association was to convince the government that light aircraft did not need a Certificate of Airworthiness.
 The government agreed that the association could issue a Permit to Fly for aircraft not exceeding 1,000 lb in weight, maximum engine power of 40 hp and a landing speed of no more than 40 mph.
 The supervision during construction and final inspection would need to be done by ULAA inspectors.

 The association took on the name Popular Flying Association in 1949.
 Initially, and still primarily, an engineering organisation for approving designs for homebuilding and regulating their construction and maintenance, it is now also active in encouraging sport and recreational flying and campaigning for a regulatory regime that will provide as little restriction as possible, consistent with safety, for the construction and operation of homebuilt aircraft and Classic and Vintage factory built aircraft that can no longer hold a full Certificate of Airworthiness.
 Membership in 2011 was around 8,000.